Rafail-Drakakis/Python_projects/games/Readme.md

 Dependencies
 Some of the games require external dependencies.
-Here's a list of the dependencies and their versions:
+Here's a list of the dependencies and their versions: pygame, sys, random
-pygame: Required by the pong_game.py and tic_tac_toe.py files.
-Version 2.1.0 or higher is recommended.
-To install a dependency, use pip: pip install pygame
+To install a dependency, use pip: pip install pygame random sys

 Contributing
 Feel free to contribute to this repository by adding new games or improving the existing ones.
 To contribute, fork this repository, make your changes, and submit a pull request.